grapl-security/grapl/BUILDING.md

  - Python -- All the Python code and dependencies
  - JS -- All the Javascript and Typescript

-To actually orchestrate builds we use a combination of docker, docker-compose, and make.
-[docker-compose](https://docs.docker.com/compose/).
-Make allows us to define tasks such as building the source code, running unit and integration tests, and cleaning up build containers (e.g. in order to re-build afresh).
-After installing docker you can see these tasks by running `make help` in the root of the Grapl source tree:
+To actually orchestrate builds we use [dobi](https://dnephin.github.io/dobi/config.html).
+Dobi allows us to define tasks such as building the source code, running unit and integration tests, and cleaning up build containers (e.g. in order to re-build afresh).
+After [installing dobi](https://dnephin.github.io/dobi/install.html) you can see these tasks by running `dobi list` in the root of the Grapl source tree:

 ```
 jgrillo@penguin:~/src/grapl$ dobi list